 Since dogs can’t speak, you need to teach them how to follow verbal and visual cues.
 The more you work with your dog, the better it will understand instructions.

 Practice basic commands such as “sit” and “stay” right away, so your dog can get used to obeying your commands.
 And then add leash training and “come.”
-Once you master the basics, working with your dog every day will be easier.
+Once you master the basics, working with your dog daily will be easier.

 Keep training sessions short and mix in some playtime to keep your puppy from getting bored.